ChrissieFrankie/ChrissieFrankie/README.md

 ## Hi there 👋
-WILL FEATURE ONLY ALPHA VERSIONS
+WILL FEATURE ONLY LOCALLY HOSTED VERSIONS

 # TO DO
+- FINISH QUIZLET 2 ANKI
 - FINISH X LOYALTY ALPHA
 - START ALGORITHM FARM
 - START SPOTYFY
 - START VIRTUAL WAREHOUSE

+# COMING SOON
+- OPTIONS, FUTURES, AND OTHER DERIVATIVES

 <!--
 **CHRISSY-FRANKY/CHRISSY-FRANKY** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.